 Tableau Public Charts

 Tableau is a powerful data visualization tool used by many professionals and organizations to analyze and present data.
 Our book focuses on the free version, Tableau Public, a desktop application for Mac or Windows computers, which you can download at no cost by providing an email address.
-The free Tableau Public tool is very similar to the pricier Tableau versions sold by the company, with one important constraint.
-Everyon data visualization you publish becomes public, as the product name suggests, so do not use Tableau Public for any sensitive or confidential data that you do not wish to share with others.
+The free Tableau Public tool is very similar to the pricier Tableau versions sold by the company, with one important difference.
+All data visualizations you publish become public, as the product name suggests, so do not use Tableau Public for any sensitive or confidential data that you do not wish to share with others.

 But Tableau Public also has some drawbacks.
 First, it may take several minutes to install and start up the application the first time.
 Second, if you feel overwhelmed by its design interface, you’re not alone.
 Its drag-and-drop layout to build charts and maps initially can be confusing at first glance, and its internal vocabulary of data terms may seem unfamiliar.
 While Tableau Public is a powerful tool, perhaps it offers too many options.